muzy/MicroMoody/README.md

 other I2C devices and more than 127 MicroMoodies on the same bus (just in case).

-In the future, a broadcast payload address may be implemented.
+Commands with the broadcast payload address of 0xffff are always accepted, even when they contain the "set address" opmode.

 red, green and blue are the color value, 0 is off, 0xff is full brightness. the speed is inverted, so 0 is fastest, 255 is slowest.